tytydraco/yessleep/out/Hey_my_girlfriend_saw_you_from_across_the_bar_and_we_really_dig_your_vibe_Can_we_buy_you_a_drink.md

 “Yep.
 Are you two?”

 “No. We’re locals.
 Things get a little stagnant after a while, though.
-Figured we’d come along to this meet-up and see if we found anyone who matched our vibe.”
+Figured we’d come along to this meetup and see if we find anyone who matches our vibe.”
 She put a hand on my chest and winked.
 “Our *freak*, if you know what I mean,” Evelyn said.

 I blushed and looked over at Jan, standing rigid.